 \chapter{Preface}

-These lectures were a part of the geometry course held during the Fall 2011 Mathematics Advanced Study Semesters (MASS) Program at Penn State (\url{http://www.math.psu.edu/mass/}).
+These lectures were part of a geometry course held during the Fall 2011 Mathematics Advanced Study Semesters (MASS) Program at Penn State.

-The lectures are meant to be accessible to advanced undergraduate and early graduate students in mathematics.
+The lectures are meant to be accessible to advanced undergraduate and beginning graduate students in mathematics.
 We have placed a great emphasis on clarity and exposition, and we have included many exercises.
-Hints and solutions for most of the exercises are provided in the end.
+Hints and solutions for most of the exercises are provided at the end.

-The lectures discuss piecewise distance preserving maps from a 2-dimensional polyhedral space into the plane.
-Roughly speaking, a polyhedral space is a space that is glued together out of triangles, for example the surface of a polyhedron.
-If one imagines such a polyhedral space as a paper model, then a piecewise distance preserving map into the plane is essentially a way to fold the model so that it lays flat on a table.
+The lectures discuss piecewise distance-preserving maps from a 2-dimensional polyhedral space into the plane.
+Informally speaking, a polyhedral space is a space that is glued together out of triangles, for example the surface of a polyhedron.
+If one imagines such a polyhedral space as a paper model, then a piecewise distance-preserving map into the plane is essentially a way to fold the model so that it lies flat on a table.
 We have five lectures on the following topics:

-\begin{itemize} \item Zalgaller's folding theorem, which guarantees the existence of a piecewise distance preserving map from a 2-dimensional polyhedral space into the plane.
-In other words, it is always possible to fold the paper model onto the table. \item Brehm's extension theorem, which allows one to build piecewise distance preserving maps from a convex polygon into the plane with prescribed images on a finite subset of the polygon. \item Akopyan's approximation theorem, which allows one to approximate maps from a 2-dimensional polyhedral space into the plane by piecewise distance preserving maps. \item Gromov's rumpling theorem, which shows the existence of a length-preserving map from the sphere into the plane; i.e., a map that preserves the lengths of all curves. \item An entertaining problem of Arnold on paper folding, which asks if it is possible to fold a square in the plane so that the perimeter increases. \end{itemize}
+\begin{itemize} \item Zalgaller's folding theorem, which guarantees the existence of a piecewise distance-preserving map from a 2-dimensional polyhedral space into the plane.
+In other words, it is always possible to fold the paper model onto the table. \item Brehm's extension theorem, which allows one to build piecewise distance-preserving maps from a convex polygon into the plane with prescribed images on a finite subset of the polygon. \item Akopyan's approximation theorem, which allows one to approximate maps from a 2-dimensional polyhedral space into the plane by piecewise distance-preserving maps. \item Gromov's rumpling theorem, which shows the existence of a length-preserving map from the sphere into the plane, i.e., a map that preserves the lengths of all curves.